Newspaper Page Text

 A. Baxter, first vice chairman;

-Rev. J. Raymond Henderson, pastor
+Rev, J. Raymond Henderson, pastor

-of the Wheat Street, Baptist chutch
+of the Wheat Street, Baptist church

 second vice chairman;: J. M. Chiles,